About the course

 This programme is for staff currently employed in an appropriate health care setting and those interested should pursue the matter of support with their employer.

 Nurse Degree Apprentices can access the programme from a range of health care settings.
-Under the supervision of mentors, they will assess, plan, implement and evaluate care required by patients.
+Under the supervision of the Practice supervisor and Practice assessor, they will assess, plan, implement and evaluate care required by patients.
 The programme is suitable for those who work at or above the level of healthcare support worker in any area of nursing including but not exclusive to, acute hospital nursing, community nursing, cancer/hospice care, GP practices, nursing care homes and private health care nursing.

 They will contribute to the provision of the highest quality care required by a range of individuals in their care and develop the skills of providing evidence-based practice that ensures the health and welfare of their patients are always at the forefront of their practice.
 Nurse Degree Apprentices combine full-time work with accompanying skills development programmes, designed by educationalists and employers within the health care sector.
 They allow the apprentice to gain theoretical knowledge and real, practical experience required for their future career.